Seal Viewing Seasons

 The Año Nuevo Coast Preserve: California Wildlife at its Best!

-The Año Nuevo Coast Natural Preserve is designated at Año Nuevo Point to provide wildlife viewing opportunities and minimize disturbance to the animals in their natural habitat.
+The Año Nuevo Coast Natural Preserve at Año Nuevo Point to provide wildlife viewing opportunities and minimize disturbance to the animals in their natural habitat.
 Visitor entry into this area of the park is restricted year-round.
-AcceSs is by park issued permit or guided walk.
+Access is by park issued permit or guided walk.

 Año Nuevo State Park is breathtaking in every season as the elephant seals can be viewed year-round.
 Pups are born between December and February during the “Breeding Season.”
 During the spring and summer months, elephant seals come ashore to shed their fur during the “Molting Season.”
 Each fall, yearling seals “hang out” on the beaches during the “Fall Haul Out Season.”